beestertime/beestertime.github.io/_posts/2020-12-05-how-to-show-mean-by-subgroup.md

 ---
 layout: post
-title: "How to show mean/median by subgroup"
+title: "3.
+How to show mean/median by subgroup"
 comments: true
 description: "How to show mean/median by subgroup"
 keywords: "subgroup"